jspreddy/HotCatz/README.md

 FUNCTIONAL REQUIREMENTS (max 18 pts)
 -----------------------

 When your application is handed to another developer after you're done, they should be able to say "YES" to everything on this list.
 You will be scored with 0-2 points by each developer that reviews your submission.
 0 will mean the requirement is not met.
-1 will mean the requirement is basically met, but there are lots of problems with it.
+1 will mean the requirement is basically met, but there are definite problems with it.
 2 means the requirement meets all needs and standards.

 1. App should be deployed on an open-source stack on given server.